Top 25 Pakistani Sweets & Desserts (With Pictures)

 Cold Pakistani Desserts

-With Pakistan ranked in the top ten list of the hottest countries, it should come as no surprise that chilled dessert are consumed at unexpected times of the day.
+With Pakistan ranked in the top ten list of the hottest countries, it should come as no surprise that chilled desserts are consumed at unexpected times of the day.

 16. Ras Malai (Spongy Cheese Dumplings)